Brain, Spinal Cord and Nerve Conditions and Diagnoses

 Each trunk splits into a division.
 Half the divisions globally supply flexor muscles (that lift and bend the arm).
 The others supply the extensor muscles (that straighten the arm and bring it down).

-What are the types of brachial plexus injuries?
+Diagram showing types of brachial plexus injuries.

 Avulsion